duthied/atm/README.md

 ### TODO
 A Postgres database is configured but not yet used.
 This db could be used to cache the results pulled from the Bank server in a case where the Bank server is unavailable.
 Withdraws would not be allowed but the data that was cached would be readable.

+Test coverage is poor, needs improvement.
+I haven't had much experience with mocking/stubbing api calls which are critical in this app.